 Skip connections carry output feature maps of the head layer and each encoder block to the inputs of the respective symmetric decoder components, \ie~before each decoder block and the prediction layer.
 Element-wise summation is performed for these skip connections.
 ReLU activations are used for each convolutional layer unless specified otherwise.
 We describe each component of our architecture in more detail below:

 \textbf{Head layer}.
-The head layer consists of a convolutional layer that has a kernel size of 5.
-The convolutional layer processes the event voxel grid with 5 temporal channels and outputs a tensor with 32 channels, while the spatial dimensions $H$ and $W$ of the input are maintained.
+The head layer consists of a convolutional layer with a kernel size of 5.
+The convolutional layer processes the event voxel grid with 5 temporal channels and outputs a tensor with 32 channels, while the input's spatial dimensions $H$ and $W$ are maintained.

 \textbf{Encoder blocks}.
 Each encoder block consists of a convolutional layer followed by a ConvLSTM~\cite{shi2015convolutional}.
-The convolutional layer has a kernel size of 5 and stride of 2, thus it reduces the spatial dimensions of the input feature map by half.
+The convolutional layer has a kernel size of 5 and stride of 2, thus, it reduces the spatial dimensions of the input feature map by half.
 On the other hand, it doubles the number of channels.
 The ConvLSTM has a kernel size of 3 and maintains the spatial and channel dimensions of its inputs and internal states.

 \textbf{Residual blocks}.
 Each residual block in our network comprises two convolutional layers with a kernel size of 3 that preserve the input's spatial and channel dimensions.
 A skip connection adds the input features to the output features of the second convolution before the activation function.